mrcbilou/Rocket_Elevators_API/README.md

 # Rocket Elevators Information System
-## Week-4, Team Project Description
+## Week-7, Team Project Description

-The main goal of this week is to transform the static site previously developed during the Genesis program and turn it into a web application on MVC (Model - View - Controller) foundations.
-The site must be in a state that allows you to create a new section that saves the JavaScripts form that calculates an estimate in the form of a purchase order.
-This purchase order includes the key elements of the estimation form and allows you to enter more details.
+The main goal of this week ...

 **Here is the information you must enter in the sign in page to access the BackOffice :**
  - user : `admin@admin.com`